Top Garden Challenges

 Your plants cannot grow healthy and be productive if they are not getting all the nutrients they need.
 One of the biggest mistakes made by gardeners is not fertilizing enough.
 Especially in rainy weather.
 Rains can make fertilizer wash right through the soil and out of reach of your plants.
-But be aware, you can fertilize too much.
+But be aware, that you can fertilize too much.
 Too much fertilizer can burn plants.
 Excess fertilizer can also pollute waterways if rains cause runoff.

 Weeds – The Problem

 Weeds are one of the greatest garden challenges and chores for the gardener.
 Weeds can steal needed water and nutrients from your garden plants, harbor bad insects, shade or crowd out your vegetables, and just make your beautiful garden look messy.

 Pull a few weeds every day.
 Not only will you get them out when they are small and they won’t do damage to your vegetables as they are removed, but you also get to see the garden every day and can see problems as they start, before they become big problems.
 Removing weeds when they are small is important also because you don’t want them to go to seed.
 One chickweed plant, for example, can make up to 800 seeds!
 That’s a lot of weed pulling.
 Mulching is also an effective method of lessening weeds.
 Notice I said lessening as all gardens will have some weeds.

 Learn more: 10 Way To Make Weeds Go Away

 Too much Water / Too Little Water – The Problem

 Your garden is a lot like Goldie Locks.
 It likes things Just Right.
 Standing water will rot the roots of your plants and if it is too dry the plant cannot take up the nutrients that it needs.